junxit/us-congress-code/title-16/chapter-1/sec-45f.md

 ### “Secretary” Defined

-Secretary means the Secretary of the Interior, see section 2 of Pub.
-L. 95–625, set out as a note under section 2503 of this title.
+Pub.
+L. 95–625, § 2, Nov.
+10, 1978, 92 Stat.
+3470, provided that: “As used in this Act [see Tables for classification], except as otherwise specifically provided, the term ‘Secretary’ means the Secretary of the Interior.”